Your store needs to be designed with your customers in mind.

 More experiments, higher conversion rates

 Whether you’re a marketer or a business owner, you have one goal: get people to click that CTA button.
-It’s clear every ecommerce marketing strategy should include conversion rate and page optimization.
+It’s clear every ,a href="/encyclopedia/what-is-ecommerce">ecommerce marketing strategy should include conversion rate and page optimization.
 Running the experiments above will help create better experiences for your visitors and encourage them to take that desired action—be it email signups, add to carts, or sales.

 Ready to create your business?
 Start your free 14-day trial of Shopify—no credit card required.